chaseruskin/legoHDL/docs/src/topic_guide/intell_comp_rec.md

 > __Note:__ A '(G)' represents a generic defined, while '(IN)' and '(OUT)' represents input and output ports, respectively.
 Notice for the instance we are unable to determine the port directions from code.
 A '*' indicates it has a default value (and thus may be omitted from the instance code).

-Since both A and B have the generic N, we cannot determine yet which one the instance belongs to.
+Since both A and B have the generic N, we cannot determine which one the instance belongs to yet.
 We move on to the ports.

 contender A | contender B
 ------------|------------